InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Determine Inertial Frame Directions by Introducing Fourth Node

 First, we should change either zero or two directions for direction alignment.
 Then, without loss of generality, we can assume the two directions to be the last two axes.
-Thus, we can obtain a rotation matrix $R'$ such that $R'$ is rotating $R$ along vector $Q_{f,0}$ with 180 degrees.
-We can represent $R'$ using Rodrigue's rotation formula, as $R' = (2 Q_{f,0} Q_{f,0}^T - I) R$.
+Thus, we can obtain a rotation matrix $R'$ such that $R'$ rotates $R$ around the axis $Q_{f,0}\in\mathbb{R}^3$ by 180 degrees.
+Using Rodrigues' rotation formula, this can be written as $R' = (2 Q_{f,0} Q_{f,0}^T - I) R$.
 Thus, we can have:

-This is essentially saying starting from one initial frame, we can have multiple matched final frames.
+This is essentially saying that starting from one initial frame, we can have multiple matched final frames.
 Thus, using only three vectors cannot uniquely determine the direction matching.
 We provide two examples in \Cref{fig:direction_of_axes} (a, b).

-For the four vectors, we introduce an extra atom into the inertial frame system, and such an extra atom point is nonplanar to the three base axes.
-Then the problem becomes: starting from an initial frame and an extra point, can we find multiple rotation matrices such that the final frames have reflected directions?
+For the four-vector case, we introduce an extra atom into the inertial frame system, whose coordinates in the canonical basis have nonzero $x$- and $y$-components.
+The problem becomes: starting from an initial frame and an extra point, can we find multiple rotation matrices such that the final frames have reflected directions?
 To be more rigorous, let us have the following formulation.

+Let $\vv_i$ denote the fourth point in the initial frame and let $\vv_f$ denote its corresponding point in the final frame.

 First, let us assume we have this rotation matrix: